LooxidLabs/link-sdk/docs/sdk-examples.md

 # SDK Examples
-You can run some examples for the Looxid Link if you install `LooxidLinkSDKExamples.unitypackage` in the Unity project.
+By importing `LooxidLinkSDKExamples.unitypackage` to your Unity project, you can run some Looxid Link examples.

 ## 2D Visualizer
-This example demonstrates the device status, raw signal, EEG feature index, and mind index, and other data provided in the SDK in 2D form.
+This example demonstrates the usage of the APIs related to the device status, raw signal, EEG feature index, mind index, and other data provided in the SDK in 2D form.
 You can use this as a reference to see how you can visualize your data in the Looxid Link SDK.

 ## 3D Visualizer
-This is an example of data displayed in 3D.
+This example demonstrates the usage of the APIs in 3D form.
 You can see the respective graphs for the data of each sensor, as well as the particle effect changes that are changing with the brain’s activity.

 ## Interaction Playground
-The interaction playground is an example where you can connect your biometric signals with the Looxid Link SDK.
-By selecting the data that you want to link, you can observe the boxes levitate according to the changes in the user’s biosignals.
+This is an example where you can use your biometric signals provided by the SDK to interact with the objects in the VR environment.
+By selecting the data that you want to link, you can see the boxes levitate and fall as the user's biometric signal changes.